-The digital-twin technology [458] is an emerging novel concept (which is also considered to be as a key enabler of the 6G and beyond systems) in which a virtual replica of a physical system, object, process, network, or link is created employing accurate data collected in real-time [459].
+The digital-twin technology [452] is an emerging novel concept (which is also considered to be a key enabler of the 6G and beyond systems) in which a virtual replica of a physical system, object, process, network, or link is created through employing accurate data collected in real-time [453].
 It enables the autonomous control, intelligent monitoring, and accurate self-optimization of physical networks, processes, and systems in a fully virtualized environment.
 To our knowledge, there exists synergy between the digital-twin technology and THz communications/sensing networks that can produce a combined effect on the 6G and beyond aimed at improving the overall performance in delivering data-driven services.
 This synergy stems from the fact that both rely on accurate and real-time data that is collected from their corresponding data nodes.
-On the one hand, THz communications can support the transmission of large amounts of data generated by digitaltwin nodes by facilitating high-speed communications links [458], while THz sensing can help the acquisition of highaccuracy environment data for digital twin.
-On the other hand, a digital twin can improve the overall performance of THz communications and sensing by offering a virtual testing, monitoring, decision-making, and optimization environment for the said THz systems and networks [458].
+On the one hand, THz communications can support the transmission of large amounts of data generated by digital-twin nodes by facilitating high-speed communications links [452], while THz sensing can help the acquisition of high-accuracy environment data for digital twin.
+On the other hand, a digital twin can improve the overall performance of THz communications and sensing by offering a virtual testing, monitoring, decision-making, and optimization environment for the said THz systems and networks [452].

-To be specific, digital twins can be utilized to generate and enable virtual replica (also known as virtual model) for manufacturing processes and systems, such as digital twins for the machines, links, services, materials, networks, and products contained in an industry.
-By controlling and monitoring the virtual replicas in a real-time manner, it can be feasible to detect and subsequently address any maintenance issues and bottleneck that may arise in the said industry, including device and machine complete failures, unsuccessful service delivery attempts, material shortages, among many others.
-To enable the digital twinning of manufacturing industry, THz communications/sensing systems and networks can be deployed to acquire, transmit, and receive data (and at some points enrichment information) between the physical objects and virtual replicas of the manufacturing systems, enabling real-time control, accurate decision-making, and autonomous optimization [460].
+To be specific, digital twins can be utilized to generate and enable virtual replicas (also known as virtual models) for manufacturing processes and systems, such as the digital twins for the machines, links, services, materials, networks, and products contained in industry.
+By controlling and monitoring the virtual replicas in a real-time manner, it can be feasible to detect and subsequently address any maintenance issues and bottlenecks that may arise in the said industry, including device and machine complete failures, unsuccessful service delivery attempts, and material shortages, among many others.
+To enable the digital twinning of the manufacturing industry, THz communications/sensing systems and networks can be deployed to acquire, transmit, and receive data (and at some points enrichment information) between the physical objects and virtual replicas of the manufacturing systems, enabling real-time control, accurate decision-making, and autonomous optimization [454].

-In the literature, the relationship between digital twin technology and THz systems has received scant attention.
-During the course of our research, we uncovered three references addressing this intersection of the two technologies.
-First, the authors in [461] proposed a THz signal guidance system in which a digital twin is utilized aimed at modeling, controlling, and predicting the indoor signal propagation features and characteristics.
+In the literature, the relationship between digital-twin technologies and THz systems has received scant attention.
+We uncovered three references addressing this intersection of the two technologies.
+First, the authors in [455] proposed a THz signal guidance system in which a digital twin is utilized to aim at modeling, controlling, and predicting the indoor signal propagation features and characteristics.
 The authors claim that their methodology achieved the "best" THz signal path from a nearby base station to the targeted user equipment using a number of certain models.
-Second, in reference [462], the authors proposed a framework that is based on the THz communications system and aimed at implementing the digital-twin prediction for enabling extremely security-sensitive systems and objects.
-Finally, reference [460] studies the delay minimization optimization problem within the context of THz communications system and visible light communications system.
-In their study, the authors claim that their approach reduces up to 33.2% transmission delay in comparison to the traditional methods.
+Second, in reference [456], the authors proposed a framework that is based on the THz communications system and aimed at implementing the digital-twin prediction for enabling extremely security-sensitive systems and objects.
+Finally, reference [454] studies the delay minimization optimization problem within the context of THz communications system and visible light communications system.
+In their study, the authors claim that their approach reduces up to 33.2% transmission delay in comparison with the traditional methods.